adminastoolsmith/CelerFTwithNodeJS/README.md

 # CelerFTwithNODEJS
 ===============

+##### Note

+An updated version of CelerFT can be found at this link https://github.com/adminastoolsmith/CelerFT.
+This version supports resuming a file upload and is written as a module.

 #### Description

 CelerFT is a file upload tool that allows you to upload up to 5 files at a time.
 CelerFT allows you to upload